-Within our patent portfolio, as of September 30, 2018, we owned at least nine pending U.S. provisional or U.S. nonprovisional patent applications, at least three pending PCT international applications, and at least 14 pending foreign patent applications; and had a non-exclusive license to at least one pending U.S. provisional or U.S. nonprovisional patent application, and at least one pending PCT international application and had an exclusive license to at least four pending foreign patent applications, that include claims directed to TC-410, such as compositions of matter, manufacturing precursors or uses thereof.
+Within our patent portfolio, as of December 15, 2018, we owned at least nine pending U.S. provisional or U.S. nonprovisional patent applications including one allowed U.S. nonprovisional patent application, at least three pending PCT international applications, and at least 14 pending foreign patent applications; and had a non-exclusive license to at least one pending U.S. provisional or U.S. nonprovisional patent application, and at least one pending PCT international applications, that include claims directed to TC-410, such as compositions of matter, manufacturing precursors or uses thereof.
 These owned and in-licensed patent applications, if issued, are expected to expire on various dates from 2036 through 2039, in each case without taking into account any possible patent term adjustment or extensions.

-Within our patent portfolio, as of September 30, 2018, we owned at least five pending U.S. provisional or U.S. nonprovisional patent applications, at least two pending PCT international applications, and at least 13 pending foreign patent applications and had an exclusive license to at least four pending foreign patent applications that include claims directed to TC-310, such as compositions of matter, manufacturing precursors or uses thereof.
-These owned patent applications, if issued, are expected to expire on various dates from 2036 through 2039, in each case without taking into account any possible patent term adjustment or extensions.
+Within our patent portfolio, as of December 15, 2018, we owned at least five pending U.S. provisional or U.S. nonprovisional patent applications, at least two pending PCT international applications, and at least 13 pending foreign patent applications and had an exclusive license to at least four pending foreign patent applications that include claims directed to TC-310, such as compositions of matter, manufacturing precursors or uses thereof.
+These owned and in-licensed patent applications, if issued, are expected to expire on various dates from 2036 through 2039, in each case without taking into account any possible patent term adjustment or extensions.